metomi/rose/sphinx/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Installation requirements:
-   * Rose, cylc, Bash, Python.
+   * Rose, Cylc, Bash, Python.
    * Subversion & FCM *only if you want to use the Rose install utility to install files from Subversion using FCM keywords*.

 Connectivity requirements:
-   * Must be able to communicate back to the hosts running the cylc suites via HTTPS (preferred), HTTP or SSH.
+   * Must be able to communicate back to the hosts running the Cylc suites via HTTPS (preferred), HTTP or SSH.

 Hosts For Running User Interactive Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Installation requirements:
-   * Rose, cylc, Bash, Python, requests, Subversion, FCM, Pygraphviz (+ graphviz), PyGTK (+ GTK).
+   * Rose, Cylc, Bash, Python, requests, Subversion, FCM, Pygraphviz (+ graphviz), PyGTK (+ GTK).

 Connectivity requirements:
    * Must have HTTP access to the hosts running the Rosie web service.
    * Must have access to the Rosie Subversion repositories via the appropriate protocol.
-   * Must have HTTP and SSH access to the hosts running the cylc suites.
+   * Must have HTTP and SSH access to the hosts running the Cylc suites.
-   * Must share user accounts and ``$HOME`` directories with the hosts running the cylc suites.
+   * Must share user accounts and ``$HOME`` directories with the hosts running the Cylc suites.

 Hosts For Running Rose Bush
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^